 Note: If the student intends to obtain a degree from Jefferson State, transcripts from all institutions must be submitted for evaluation prior to graduation.
 If the student intends to register for courses requiring prerequisites that have been fulfilled at another institution, transcripts from those institutions must be submitted for evaluation prior to enrolling in those courses at Jefferson State.
-An official transcript must be mailed from the sending institution directly to Jefferson State.
+All official transcripts must be mailed from the sending institution directly to Jefferson State or sent directly from the sending institution to Jefferson State via secure electronic transmission.
 Transcripts delivered by students will not be considered official.